ArgonneCPAC/diffmah/README.md

 # diffmah

 ## Installation
-The latest release of diffmah is 0.4.1:
+The latest release of diffmah is available for installation with pip or conda:
 ```
 $ conda install diffmah
 ```